-The break-even interest rate is the before-tax interest rate that a Marine would have to earn to equalize compensation under the High-3 and REDUX/bonus retirement packages.
-For example, if the Marine put the after-tax bonus into an investment account, that investment account would have to earn the break-even interest rate every year to generate an income equal to the yearly difference in retirement pensions.
+The breakeven interest rate is the before-tax interest rate that a Marine would have to earn to equalize compensation under the High-3 and REDUX/bonus retirement packages.
+For example, if the Marine put the after-tax bonus into an investment account, that investment account would have to earn the breakeven interest rate every year to generate an income equal to the yearly difference in retirement pensions.
 And, at age 79, the account would be exhausted.
-If, for only one year, the Marine earned less than the break-even interest rate, the account would be exhausted before the Marine's death.
-The break-even interest rates are high enough that it will be virtually impossible for anyone to break even.
+If, for only one year, the Marine earned less than the breakeven interest rate, the account would be exhausted before the Marine's death.5 The breakeven interest rates are high enough that it will be virtually impossible for anyone to break even.

-&lt;sup>5 The break-even interest rate is higher than the after-tax interest rate because taxes must be paid on investment income.
-The break-even interest rate times the tax rate is equal to the after-tax implicit interest rate.
+5 The breakeven interest rate is higher than the after-tax interest rate because taxes must be paid on investment income.
+The after-tax implicit interest rate times 1 minus the tax rate equals the breakeven interest rate.

 In a strong and growing economy (which is not the current economic environment), investors commonly use 10 percent to indicate average or slightly above average growth in stocks.
-Sustaining a 15.7 percent rate of return every year during a Marine's retirement is unattainable.
+Sustaining a 15.9-percent rate of return or higher every year during a Marine's retirement is unattainable.

 Marines now can contribute pre-tax dollars to a TSP.
 By doing so, uniformed personnel can save additional monies for the years in which they are truly retired.
 However, TSPs were designed to provide savings for a member's older years, so there are tax penalties for withdrawals before age 591⁄2.
-In short, Marines should not put savings that they anticipate needing before their sixties in a TSP.
+In short, Marines should not put savings that they anticipate needing before their sixties in TSPs.
+(Note that, under exceptional circumstances, the tax penalties for early withdrawals can be waived.)

-Retirement savings plans such as the TSP share one feature with conventional military retirement plans-namely, the tax sheltering of pre-retirement income.
+Retirement savings plans such as the TSP share one feature with conventional military retirement plans-the tax sheltering of pre-retirement income.
 Many Marines, in fact, do not seem to realize that military pensions are tax sheltered.
 Retirement tax sheltering means that no taxes are paid until the money is received in retirement.
 With military pensions, the Marine pays no taxes on the accrued benefits until the pensions are paid in retirement.
 TSPs involve pre-tax contributions, and taxes are not paid until the money is withdrawn.
-However, TSPs lack the two other important features of the High-3 retirement plan:

-- Risk-free, guaranteed payments or returns - Full inflation protection.
+However, TSPs lack the two other important features of the High-3 retirement plan: (1) risk-free, guaranteed payments or returns and (2) full inflation protection.